Gymnastics Equipment List

 Many gymnastics competitions require the performer to be accompanied by a spotter.
 The spotter stands nearby to protect the gymnast in the event of a potential fall.
 This protective assistant is used mostly during beam or ring events, where the gymnast is performing well above the ground.
 Spotting blocks are foam-filled portable platforms that give spotters a comfortable, stable surface to stand atop as they monitor the performer’s progress.

 Streamers is the name given to ribbons that are used specifically for gymnastic events.
 In addition to being extremely lightweight and easy to wave around, streamers tend to be multicolored to help add an element of beauty to a performance.
 Due to their lack of weight and ease of implementation, most gymnasts enjoy the minimal strain imposed by streamers on any given performance.

 Gymnastics trampolines are similar in structure to a regular trampoline one might find in their backyard.
 However, the springs are often adjusted to increase bounciness and give athletes more in-air time to perform tricks.
 Trampoline events in the Olympics include power tumbling, trampoline, synchronized trampoline, and double mini-trampoline.
 Trampolining is when athletes perform a series of skills and flips while maintaining consistent jumps on a trampoline.
 This can be done individually or synchronized with a partner on an adjacent trampoline.

-Uneven bars refers to a piece of gymnastic equipment that includes both a high bar (8 feet high) and low bar (5.5 feet).
-They are used in women's gymnastics, requiring gymnasts to complete the difficult task of moving between the taller bar and the shorter bar in one swift motion.
+Uneven bars refer to a piece of gymnastic equipment that includes both a high bar (8 feet high) and a low bar (5.5 feet).
+They are used in women’s gymnastics, requiring gymnasts to complete the difficult task of moving between the taller bar and the shorter bar in one swift motion.
 The two bars are exactly the same in terms of composition and length, with the only difference being their height.